jameswtc/getdataproject/README.md

 (Make sure that the working directory is set to the same location as `run_analysis.R`)

 The script may take few minutes to complete depending on the computer.

+The resulting dataset is saved as `tidy_set.txt` in the working directory.